Statistical inference for multivariate extremes via a geometric approach: Introduction

 Given the importance of the shape of $G$, a natural question that arises is how to estimate this from a sample of data.
 To date this question has been studied very little indeed; \citet{JacobMasse96} study estimation from a theoretical perspective but with no implementation.
 Very recently, \citet{SimpsonTawn22} outlined an estimation approach in the bivariate case.

-In this paper, we consider estimation of $G$ as part of a wider new approach to the statistical analysis of extreme values.
-That is, $G$ is an object of interest in our methodology, but we direct our methodology more broadly at the question of statistical modeling and extrapolation for multivariate extreme values rather than focusing only on the descriptive aspects of extremal dependence that come from estimation of $G$.
-Our modeling approach allows in principle for any combination of joint extremes of sub-vectors of $\bm{Y}$ (equivalently $H$ may place mass on any valid combination of sets $\mathbb{B}_C$), and permits extrapolation in all directions -- i.e., into the joint tail (where all variables are large), or into other regions of the multivariate tail where only some variables are large.
-Existing alternatives to methodology based on MRV do not capture these possibilities in a coherent manner.
+In this paper, we consider estimation of $G$ as part of a wider new approach to the statistical analysis of extreme values. \editm{While} $G$ is an object of interest in \editm{itself}, we direct our methodology more broadly at the question of statistical modelling and extrapolation for multivariate extreme values rather than focusing only on the descriptive aspects of extremal dependence that come from estimation of $G$.
+Our modelling approach allows in principle for any combination of joint extremes of sub-vectors of $\bm{Y}$ (equivalently, $H$ may place mass on any valid combination of sets $\mathbb{B}_C$), and permits extrapolation in all directions -- i.e., into the joint tail where all variables are large, or into other regions of the multivariate tail where only some variables are large.
+Existing alternatives to methodology based on multivariate regular variation do not capture these possibilities in a coherent manner.

+To illustrate the potential importance of being able to capture complex structure in extremes, consider the dataset of river flow measurements from \citet{Simpsonetal20} that will also be analyzed in Section~\ref{sec:river}.
+Their analysis showed that there are some events where all four rivers were extreme simultaneously, but that there were also extreme episodes involving single rivers, or groups of two or three rivers without the others.
+This might be explained physically by the weather patterns causing the extremes, and the relationships between catchments.
+While \citet{Simpsonetal20} introduced and estimated coefficients to help determine this structure, they did not provide any modelling approach that could account for it, as we do here.

 Section~\ref{sec:Model} outlines our statistical model and assumptions.
 Section~\ref{sec:Examples} details theoretical examples that demonstrate applicability of the method.
 We focus on details of statistical inference in Section~\ref{sec:inference}, and use simulation to show that our approach is very competitive for estimation of extreme set probabilities in a wide range of scenarios in Section~\ref{sec:simstudy}.
 Section~\ref{sec:data} contains applications to oceanographic and fluvial datasets, and we conclude in Section~\ref{sec:discussion}.